gilt/tech-blog/_posts/2017-06-14-data-plumbing.md

 Data type mapping and (de)serialization just takes care of the low level work.
 To put these libraries to good use, we created a few micro-services and command-line tools.
 These applications and tools falls into four categories - shared, real-time streaming, databases, and files.

 #### Shared:
-* An RESTful Avro schema registry that hold all schemas and their versions.
+* A RESTful Avro schema registry that holds all schemas and their versions.
 * Tools to register/update schemas.
 * Tools to detect exact schema compatibility issues and their causes (the default Avro compatibility check is _not_ very user-friendly).
 * Aster SQL/MRs for importing and exporting Avro files in and out of our data warehouse.